 World Class Future Science

 Norfolk is home to a cluster of internationally-renowned research organisations.
 They are working together to tackle the major challenges facing all of us in the 21st Century – the sustainability of our environment; our food supplies and healthy ageing.
-There are over 2500 scientists working to find realistic and practical solutions; who then have the infrastructure and support to translate these discoveries into commercially successful business.
-Find out more.
+There are over 2500 scientists working to find realistic and practical solutions, and the infrastructure and support is in place to translate these discoveries into commercially successful businesses.